Taper Design Fundamentals February 16, 2015 – Posted in: Basics

-How a fly line is shaped determines its performance through the air, with the line's taper affecting how energy is transmitted and dissipated.
-Varying the lengths and diameters of the various parts of the fly line (shown at right) allows us to control this energy, resulting in accentuated performance characteristics for specific types of fly fishing.
-It's a system that Scientific Anglers has both pioneered and perfected.
+Longer, Super Scientific Version: How a fly line is shaped determines its performance through the air, with the line’s taper affecting how energy is transmitted and dissipated.
+Varying the lengths and diameters of the various parts of the fly line allows us to control this energy, resulting in accentuated performance characteristics for specific types of fly fishing.

-Shorter front tapers transfer more energy from the belly to the tip for powerful turnover
+- Shorter front tapers mean powerful turnovers because more energy is transferred from the belly to the tip

-The section with the greatest diameter, the belly also carries the majority of the casting energy.
+The section with the greatest diameter, the belly also carries the majority of the weight and, therefore, energy.